liamli99/React/Tutorial.md

 ## `useQuery`: GET
 - [Documentation](https://tanstack.com/query/latest/docs/framework/react/reference/useQuery)
 - Parameters:
   1. [queryKey](https://tanstack.com/query/latest/docs/framework/react/guides/query-keys): Query Keys are used to identify and manage queries, they have to be an Array at the top level and can be as simple as an Array with a single string.
+Note that **if queryFn has any variables, we should include them in the queryKey so that each time variables change, query will be refetched automatically!**
   2. [queryFn](https://tanstack.com/query/latest/docs/framework/react/guides/query-functions): Query Functions can be any functions that return a Promise!
 The Promise should either resolve or reject/throw an error!
 The parameter is [QueryFunctionContext](https://tanstack.com/query/latest/docs/framework/react/guides/query-functions#queryfunctioncontext)!
 - Returns:
   1. `data`: the resolved value of the returned Promise of the query function